-Medical marijuana has been legal in Oklahoma for more than two years.
+Medical marijuana has been legal in Oklahoma for more than four years.
 Dispensaries have popped up across the state, and new tax revenue is rolling in.

 When it comes to work, the law is clear: Employers may not discriminate in hiring, firing or work conditions based on people holding a medical marijuana license.
 In fact, they generally can’t use drug tests against people who take marijuana legally.